Time capsule: The evolution of the BNMF

 The Organizers

 DW Akademie, Deutsche Welle’s Center for International Media Development, is a beacon of journalism training and knowledge transfer.
 Committed to strengthening the human right to freedom of expression and ensuring unfettered access to information, DW Akademie empowers people around the world to make independent decisions based on reliable facts and constructive dialogue.
-As a strategic partner of the German Federal Ministry for Economic Cooperation and Development, and with support from the German Foreign Office and the European Union, DW Academy actively contributes to media development in some 60 developing and emerging countries.
+As a strategic partner of the German Federal Ministry for Economic Cooperation and Development, and with support from the German Foreign Office and the European Union, DW Akademie actively contributes to media development in some 60 developing and emerging countries.

 The Organization for Security and Co-operation in Europe (OSCE) takes a comprehensive approach to security, encompassing politico-military, economic, environmental, and human aspects.
 Addressing a wide range of security-related concerns, the OSCE works towards arms control, confidence- and security-building measures, the protection of human rights, democratization, and the promotion of economic and environmental activities.
 In Serbia, the OSCE Mission works with government institutions, civil society, and the media to build, independent, accountable and effective democratic institutions.